Family Consumer Science Courses

 Learning about children, designing engaging lessons filled with art and handicrafts, applying principles learned about behavior, you will develop activities for the preschoolers' physical, social, intellectual and emotional learning skills.
 You will research and implement proven theories in early learning in this hands-on course, designed to be project-based using current methodologies and 21st century skills in education.

 #874 - EARLY CHILDHOOD EDUCATION - 5 CREDITS

 Note: This course will run five days a week for one semester.

 Bridging the learning from the prerequisite Child Development course, you will gain knowledge about early child career options in education, theorists, and theories.
 You will link these concepts to hands-on lessons and fun activities for the Little Devils preschool buddies.
 Other activities will include and use both book and digital journals specific to your preschool buddy, assessments based on observations, videotaping of activities, student portfolios and the development of goal statements, developmental goals and objectives.
-Upon completion of the course with a B average or above, the student can apply to the Articulated Credit program with Raritan Valley Community College (RVCC), earning 3 college credits.
-For a nominal fee, students enrolled in Project Acceleration, a transcript program with Seton Hall University, will earn credits transferable at most USA colleges and universities with similar programs.(See Seton Hall website for details.)
+For a nominal fee, students may earn college credits through Seton Hall's Project Acceleration.

 #861 - FOODS FOR FITNESS - 2.5 CREDITS